 - Everything that happens within initial conversations between you and another person’s insurance company can be used to deny your claims and drop your case.

 - Many questions are designed to confuse and discredit you and often dismantle your case before you can even file, using your innocently provided information.

-- Unfortunately, with an attorney to help guide them, many accident and injury victims make mistakes that could hurt their case and cause further hardship and stress.
+- Unfortunately, without an attorney to help guide them, many accident and injury victims make mistakes that could hurt their case and cause further hardship and stress.

 After a Car Accident, Act Fast to Minimize Your Interactions with Another Person’s Insurance Company

 Unfortunately, car accidents, truck wrecks, and crashes involving motorcycles and pedestrians happen all the time.
 And with painful injuries, time off work, financial constraints, and the added stress, the injured often will have to deal with someone else’s insurance company tirelessly calling them too.
 For these accident victims, the at-fault person’s insurance company’s phone call goal is clear: they want to pay out little to no compensation if possible and find fault as to why you aren’t worthy of benefits.

 Here are a few common questions and answers that will help guide you in this situation.